Meredithnbayliss/osticket-prereqs/README.md

 <img src="https://i.imgur.com/7rFwxkw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 In step 4, we install / Enable IIS in Windows.
+IIS is a web server that OS Ticket runs on.
 Go to your Search Bar > Type "Control Panel" > Click "Programs" > "Turn Windows features on or off" > Scroll down to "Internet Information Services (IIS).

 </p>
 <br />